 Essentially, this procedure stimulates the ovary to produce eggs.
-This is usually done by giving the woman the clomiphene drug.
+This is usually done by giving clomiphene or letrozole drug to the woman.
 It is usually prescribed for women with PCOD where the eggs are not being produced by the ovaries.

-This step is common for IVF treatments.
-Three hormones are administered to have several ‘ripe’ eggs.
-The aim is to control the woman’s menstrual cycle so that the eggs can be removed on a particular day.
-Unlike the regular cycle, this method has more than one egg to use.
+In IVF/ICSI treatments, hormonal injections are administered to have several ‘ripe’ eggs.
+The aim is to control the woman’s menstrual cycle so that multiple eggs can be removed on a particular day.

 When the eggs are ripe, they have to be collected or removed from the body.
-The procedure is carried out in the operation theatre but under local anaesthesia.
-A speculum is inserted into the vagina, and a needle attached to it collects the ripe eggs.
+The procedure is carried out in the operation theatre under short general anaesthesia.
+A transvaginal ultrasound probe is inserted into the vagina, and a needle attached to it collects the ripe eggs using a suction pump.

 The ripe eggs are then placed in a petri dish along with sperm from your partner on the same day.
 An embryologist will check on them after 12-18 hours to check for fertilization.
-Once that is confirmed, the embryo is inserted back into the womb.
-This is done 36 hours after fertilisation.
+Once that is confirmed, the embryo is inserted back into the womb on day 2, 3 or 5 after the egg picks up.
 The pregnancy is confirmed after a pregnancy test 12 days later.

 What Happens During Male Infertility Treatment?

-There are methods such as IUI and IVF as well which can be tried to address mail infertility.
+There are methods such as IUI apart from IVF which can be tried to address male infertility.

-In IUI, the sperm is placed in a uterus in order to facilitate fertilization.
+In IUI, the sperms are placed in the uterus directly in order to facilitate fertilization.
 It is done to increase the number of sperms that eventually reach the fallopian tube to induce a higher chance of success.

 In IVF, the egg is removed from the female’s body and is fertilized with the male sperm under specific, controlled conditions in a laboratory.
-The fertilised egg is then returned to the mother’s body, and pregnancy is induced.
+The fertilised egg which is called an embryo is then returned to the mother’s body, and pregnancy is induced.

-The chances of multiple pregnancies in natural conception are relatively low.
+The chances of a multiple pregnancy in natural conception are relatively low.
 It happens in every one in 65 pregnancies.
 The same odds are significantly better with artificial reproductive treatment.
-One in every four IVF deliveries is a multiple conception.
+One in every four IVF deliveries is the case of a multiple conception.